connor-engelsberg/connor-engelsberg/README.md

 ## What I'm Passionate About

-I'm deeply passionate about music, technology, and innovation.
+I'm deeply passionate about music and computer science.

 ## Get in Touch